What actually is perfect pitch – and how do I get it?

-It’s a lot more common among musicians, and can be as simple as asking a musician to play an ‘E’, while giving them an ‘F’ as a reference.
+Relative pitch is a bit different, in that it allows you to identify a note by comparing it to a reference tone.
+It is a lot more common among musicians, and can be as simple as asking a musician to play an ‘E’, while giving them an ‘F’ as a reference.

 Which musicians and singers have perfect pitch?

 Mariah Carey has it, as did Michael Jackson, Ella Fitzgerald and Bing Crosby.
 Charlie Puth, for all his current popularity, was supposedly bullied at school for having perfect pitch.
-He told The Independent: “I found out that I had something 0.5 per cent of the population has, a type of perfect pitch, where I can hear notes and play them back right away,” he told The Independent.
+He told The Independent: “I found out that I had something 0.5 per cent of the population has, a type of perfect pitch, where I can hear notes and play them back right away.

 “It was mostly verbal, like name-calling and such, the verbal stuff was massive amounts of discouragement like, ‘how could you remotely think you could make it in this industry?’, but I didn’t listen, because I knew I was pretty dope.”

 But despite the general feeling of awe that surrounds perfect pitch, it isn’t all that helpful to see it as a measure of musical ability (no offence, of course, to Charlie Puth).